 - In Sengoku 3, there's Byakki and Okuni, two nukenin that ran away and became some of the first bosses the protagonist group fights.
 In the end, both join the group by Defeat Means Playable to defeat the Greater-Scope Villain.

 - Street Fighter

 - M. Bison, leader of Shadaloo, is the Big Bad in 2 and Alpha.
-In 4, the Big Bad is Seth, leader of one of Shadaloo's branches and Bison goes to fight him (and anybody in-between).
+In 4, the Big Bad is Seth, leader of one of Shadaloo's branches, and Bison goes to fight him (and anybody in-between).
 M. Bison regains the Big Bad status in 5, where he is Killed Off for Real.

-- Zeus from World Heroes 2 Jet is the Big Bad of the game, organizing the tournament in where the fighters are involved.
-In the next game, World Heroes Perfect, he appears as the "Big Bad", but after defeat him one round, appears the real Final Boss, Neo Dio, and replace him for real to take his place.
+- Zeus from World Heroes 2 Jet is the Big Bad of the game, organizing the tournament in which the fighters are involved.
+In the next game, World Heroes Perfect, he appears as the "Big Bad", but after defeating him in one round, the real Final Boss, Neo Dio, appears and replaces him for real.

 - Jackie Chan Adventures:

 - Valmont is part of the Big Bad Duumvirate with a demon named Shendu, but after two different gambits lost, he ends up a poor beggar on the streets, desperate for cash and a chance to make his comeback.
 Shendu likewise loses his prominence, but he has much closer ties to the other significant villains of the show, and so his fall isn't quite as far.

 - Also, Daolon Wong is the main villain for most of Season 3, until he decides to resurrect Shendu, which results in Shendu betraying Wong and upstaging him as the antagonist of the season finale.